pmareke/fastapi-boilerplate/README.md

 - There is a `tests` folder with the tests files.
   - In order to add new tests please follow the [pytest](https://docs.pytest.org/en/7.1.x/getting-started.html) recommendations.
 - The production code goes inside the `src` folder.
+    - The `delivery` folder contains the `API` logic.
+    - The `domain` folder contains the domain classes of the app.
+    - The `use_cases` folder contains the business logic.
+    - The `common` folder contains the shared logic.
 - Inside the `scripts` folder you can find the git hooks files.

 ## Project commands